 Yes, absolutely.
 If you are in need of assistance yourself or have a friend, family member or neighbor facing financial hardship you may contact Project Main St. directly.

 Does Project Main St. determine what the expenses can be paid with the grants issued?

 No, We understand that every family has different financial responsibilities and priorities.
 We do not dictate how grants are spent.

-In some cases, where a grant is not possible or sufficient to meet the needs of a recipient Project Main St. will help to organize a fundraiser for them.
+In some cases where a grant is not possible or sufficient to meet the needs of a recipient, Project Main Street will help to organize a fundraiser for him or her.
 Our event planners will work with you to plan a fundraising event that suits your needs and help you to utilize your existing network of friends, family and neighbors.
 We provide the seed money and expertise needed for a successful event.

 Yes, Project Main St. is a 501(c)(3) non-profit organization.
 All donations are tax-deductible to the fullest extent of the law.